Tony Craig: Bristol Rovers

 On 1 February 2018, Craig moved to League One club Bristol Rovers on a free transfer.
 Over the course of the following 2 1/2-years, Craig was a near ever-present and made 120 appearances, scoring seven goals.
 He was released at the end of the 2019–20 season.

 Crawley Town

 On 1 August 2020, Craig signed a two-year contract with League Two club Crawley Town on a free transfer.
-He made 82 appearances and scored one goal during two mid-table seasons.
-Craig signed a new two-year contract in April 2022.
-He was again a regular during the first half of the 2022–23 season, before being dropped from the matchday squad at the turn of the year.
+He made 82 appearances and scored one goal during two mid-table seasons and signed a new two-year contract in April 2022.
+Craig was again a regular during the first half of the 2022–23 season, before being dropped from the matchday squad at the turn of the year.
+After playing the remainder of the season away on loan, he agreed a mutual termination of his contract June 2023.
+During three seasons at the Broadfield Stadium, Craig made 102 appearances and scored eight goals.

+Dorking Wanderers

 On 13 February 2023, Craig joined National League club Dorking Wanderers on loan until the end of the 2022–23 season.
 Craig's performances during the remainder of February saw him named the club's Player of the Month.
+He made 16 appearances during his spell and signed a two-year contract with the club on 2 June 2023.
+Craig made 36 appearances and scored one goal during a 2023–24 season that culminated in relegation to the National League South.
+Craig made 50 appearances during a 2024–25 season in which the club reached the National League South playoff quarter finals and the Surrey Senior Cup Final.
+He shared the club's Players' Player of the Year award with Jimmy Muitt and was retained for the 2025–26 season.